rich-iannone/DiagrammeR/README.md

 ### Graphviz Graphs

 It's possible to make diagrams using Graphviz support within DiagrammeR.
 The analogous processing function here is `grViz`.
-Again, the diagram spec can either exist in the form of a string, a reference to a Graphviz file (with a .gz file extension), or as a connection.
+Again, the diagram spec can either exist in the form of a string, a reference to a Graphviz file (with a .gv file extension), or as a connection.

 Here is an example where nodes (in this case styled as boxes and rectangles) can be easily defined along with their connections: